 DECM 121: A Peek at Animal Behavior: Worms and WhalesStudents will explore how neurobiology, genetics, physiology, and ecology direct animal behavior, focusing on two example animals (C. elegans and whales).
 Students will learn using direct observation, student-directed lab experiments, lecture, and discussion of readings.
 There will be a field trip to the Shedd Aquarium in Chicago with an optional Beluga Encounter.
 Additional material, field trip, or lab fees may be charged for this class.
 Additional course fee of $40.
 The optional Beluga Encounter is approximately $250.

 DECM 122: Food Politics and CultureThis course examines political and cultural forces that shape what we eat as well as implications for public health and the environment.
-Course material includes academic writing, food writing, popular commentary and food media, and students will pursue independent projects on a topic of interest.
+Course material includes academic writing, food writing, and popular commentary, and students will undertake cooking projects based on course themes.
+Additional course fee: $20

 DECM 123: Music Theory Fundamentals through CompositionA project-based introduction to music theory fundamentals, including scales, intervals, key signatures, triads, rhythm, and meter.
 Intended for majors and non-majors seeking to improve their grasp of theory fundamentals through guided composition and other creative activities.